guitarvydas/fabghoststars/README.md

 1. port
 2. datum.

 The *port* is a tag.
 The *datum* is any kind of data.
-The *port* tag allows the receiving component break down the purpose of an incoming message, or, to queue up an output message with a given purpose.
+The *port* tag allows the receiving component to break down the purpose of an incoming message, or, to queue up an output message with a given purpose.
 The actual meaning of *port* tags depends on the project and on the hard-coded implementation of Leaf components.

 A component is essentially like a stand-alone mini-processor with internal memory.
 Each component reacts to one input message at a time and must complete its reaction to a particular message before advancing to the next message.
 Note that a reaction might include mutation of some instance data (saved state) without producing any output.
-Reactions are meant to be "short" and "quick" and might leave full-blown processing of events to a later date.
+Reactions are meant to be "short" and "quick" and are allowed to defer full-blown processing of events.

 Note that components are activated for *every* input message.
 Unlike other so-called *dataflow* technologies, inputs are not automatically accumulated and synchronized.
 The component must perform that kind of work itself, when necessary (but, most often, this is not necessary).